Weed Control

-Sturgeon County must make sure public and private properties are in compliance with the Alberta Weed Control Act and our Community Standards Bylaw.
+Sturgeon County must make sure public and private properties comply with the Alberta Weed Control Act and our Community Standards Bylaw.

 Each year, Sturgeon County appoints four Agricultural Inspectors.

-• Accidental spread by humans (agricultural produce, construction and landscaping materials, livestock movement, machinery and vehicles and waste disposal)
+• Accidentally spread by humans, such as through agricultural produce, construction and landscaping materials, livestock movement, machinery and vehicles and waste disposal.

-• Natural spread (spread by birds, other animals, water and wind)
+• Naturally spread by birds, other animals, water and wind.

 Weed Control Methods

-Another method of weed control utilized by Sturgeon County, and by most people who do any amount of lawncare – is manual and mechanical weed control.
-These methods include manually removing weeds – otherwise called “handpicking”.
+Another method of weed control used by Sturgeon County – and by most people who do any amount of lawn care – is manual and mechanical weed control.
+These methods include manually removing weeds, otherwise called “handpicking”.
 Other forms of mechanical control include mowing, cutting, or working up the soil.
-These methods are most often used in and around obstacles, environmentally sensitive areas such as water bodies, or to target smaller patches of more difficult to manage weeds.
+These methods are most often used in and around obstacles, environmentally sensitive areas such as water bodies, or to target smaller patches of more difficult-to-manage weeds.

 Unfortunately, some weed species cannot be controlled in this way.
-This may be because of their ability to reproduce from all parts of the plant (e.g., flowering rush) or from their perennial growth habit (e.g., Canada thistle).
+This may be because of their ability to reproduce from all parts of the plant, such as flowering rush, or from their perennial growth habit, such as Canada thistle.
 Other times it is because the infestation is simply too big for one person to tackle effectively.
 This is where other weed control options must be considered.

 Biological control methods use other organisms to control weed or vegetation growth.
 These species are usually the ‘natural enemy’ of the weed species – an insect or disease that evolved with them.
 Most weed species are introduced from other countries, and their natural enemies did not get introduced with them.